 Some may be sceptical, perhaps thinking, ‘we’ve heard it all before’, perhaps recalling the advent of Telematics some years ago, when we all heard promises of how the new technology would transform the face of motoring insurance that largely failed to materialise.
 This, however, is a fairly typical scenario in the introductory stages of new technology, which tends to pass through a ‘hype cycle’ of enormous initial excitement followed by an element of disillusionment.
 However, it is in the later phases, when the data becomes fully utilised, that real opportunities materialise.
 In this manner, risk prevention will prove a rich area for development and growth, capable of offering far greater opportunities than motor insurance has ever seen before.
 We know this is the future, the way forward, and only have to look at the 300% increase in investments in Insurtech in 2017 to understand the huge appetite for this new and exciting area of disruption.

-Learn more about how you can prepare data for insurance in our claims analytics demo.
+Learn more about how you can prepare data for insurance schedule a demo.